30 years after the mysterious disappearance of the ANN Hermosa

 There is a small but consistent gas leak from Alonzo's torso, a constantly growing cloud of jetting fumes.
 Perhaps the suit isn't designed for EVAs.

 We get closer and Alonzo floats toward the back of the ship, towards the airlock.
 He appears to be using Stream tech, as I see no propulsion exhaust.
-I fly to the airlock.
+I unbuckle from the crash couch and head to the airlock.

 "Pearl, open the outside door."
 I feel and hear the ship opening up the outer airlock seal.
 Alonzo floats in through the open door.
 He looks just like he did that night in the Invisible Room.
 The gas leak is on his left side, about halfway up his torso.
 There's also a sheen of dark red blood.